Why Workplace Skills Are Just As Important As Career Skills

 There are plenty of “decent” people that act disrespectfully—sometimes unknowingly; sometimes carelessly; sometimes recklessly.
 People need to be consciously respectful when they interact with co-workers.
 Consciously respectful means we learn how to be patient and not react to difficult situations.
 Instead, we shift our perspective and see the situation through another person’s lens.

 What about the ability to be inclusive?
-Again, being consciously inclusive means we slow down; rely on a neutral framework to help us make better workplace decisions and make an effort to switch our perspective to see a situation from another person’s shoes.
+Again, being consciously inclusive means we slow down; rely on a neutral framework to help us make better workplace decisions, and make an effort to switch our perspective to see a situation from another person’s shoes.
 This sounds easy, but it’s not.
 It takes practice.
 And just because you’re a smart person with good intentions doesn’t mean you’re automatically inclusive.

 How about making ethical decisions?
 When people are emotional and excited at a personal benefit or scared about a negative situation, then anyone can rationalize anything!
 Any of us can tell ourselves a story that supports an intended decision—no matter how unethical.

 What about when a good person finds a great business opportunity that benefits them personally, but not necessarily their employer?
 Or when a good person is on the verge of getting fired and is motivated to “fudge” facts a bit to keep their job a little while longer?
 Our emotions control our actions so much of the time and sometimes, those emotions are counter-productive to a healthy workplace culture.
-So the ability to make good, ethical decisions comes from slowing down; identifying whether we have any personal motivations influencing our decision (either positive or negative) and then using a neutral framework to help us make better workplace decisions.
+So the ability to make good, ethical decisions comes from slowing down; identifying whether we have any personal motivations influencing our decision (either positive or negative), and then using a neutral framework to help us make better workplace decisions.

 Making ethical decisions is a conscious, practiced skill… it’s not just an innate characteristic of “good” people.
 The same applies to inclusion and respect.
 Yet organizations predominantly treat these skills as rules that people can quickly absorb in order to comply with organizational values.
 That’s the wrong approach with the wrong intention, driven by lawyers whose main intention is to prevent and defend litigation—not to develop workplace skills.
 Your intention drives results and when your intention is risk management, you don’t build skills.
 But these are skills in the same way people have management skills.
 Yes, you can read a book and theoretically understand the concepts… but it takes ongoing practice to become competent in these areas.
-And that’s what employees and organizations need—cultural competency.
+That’s what employees and organizations need—cultural competency.

 Developing Your Culture Competency Takes Intention and Practice